[post last updated in March 2018]

 Wild Animals at Ol Pejeta include:

-- Black rhinos, southern white rhinos and critically endangered northern white rhinos (four of the last seven northern white rhinos in the world).
+- Black rhinos, southern white rhinos and functionally extinct northern white rhino (the last two northern white rhinos in the world).

 - About 300 elephants - the Conservancy features wildlife corridors within its boundaries to enable movement between Ol Pejeta and the greater Laikipia/Samburu ecosystem.